delfin123/5-startit-movie-finder-delfin123/README.md

 [![Build Status](https://travis-ci.org/StartITProtractorJS/5-startit-movie-finder.svg?branch=master)](https://travis-ci.org/StartITProtractorJS/5-startit-movie-finder)
 # startit movie finder

-Working project for startit students
+ProtractorJS+cucumber project

 To make sure everything works in this initial repo:
 - clone
 - do `npm install` in root of this repo
-- do `npm test` for run Homatask 5
-- do `npm run test2` for run Hometask 3
-- do `npm run test-travis` for run Hometask 5 using Travis CI
+- do `npm run test-cucumber2` for run tests with html report
-- do `npm run test-cucumber` for running tests which use cucumber
+- do `npm run test-cucumber` for run tests without html report
-- do `npm run test-mocha` for running test which use mocha

 - you should see chrome browser blinking, and something like this in console:
 ```